Skip to content

 3. Create a double-time rate (e.g., "Double Pay - Norway")

-• Don't set a maximum (or set a very high max)
+• Do not set a maximum (or set a very high max)

 • Permission needed: Create in Company Settings